Back Pain – (S.N.A.P B.A.C.K)

 In some respects, the word “Aromatherapy” can be misleading because it suggests that it is a form of healing that works exclusively through the sense of smell, and emotions.

 This is not the case, for apart from its scent, each essential oil has an individual combination of constituents that interacts with the body’s chemistry in a direct manner, which then, in turn, affects certain organs or systems as a whole.
 For example, when the oils are used externally in the form of a massage treatment, they are easily absorbed via the skin and transported throughout the body.

 Essential oils have 3 distinct modes of action with regard to how they interrelate with the human body: pharmacological, physiological and psychological.

 The pharmacological effect is concerned with the chemical changes that take place when an essential oil enters the bloodstream and reacts with hormones and enzymes etc.

 The physiological model is the way in which an essential oil affects the systems of the body, whether they are sedated or stimulated etc.

 The psychological effect takes place when the essence is inhaled, and an individual responds to its odour.

 C – CARING

-What I hope you get from my article is ways to care and protect your back, and if you are one of the unfortunate people to have back problems, ways in which Aromatherapy massage can be of a real benefit in treating the pain and suffering without resorting to long term medication use.
+What I hope you get from my article is ways to care for and protect your back, and if you are one of the unfortunate people to have back problems, ways in which Aromatherapy massage can be of real benefit in treating the pain and suffering without resorting to long term medication use.

 K – KEEP COMING